uslc-lab/uslc-lab.github.io/_pages/home.md

 </div>

+### Research
-To this end, our research incorporates elements from cybersecurity, control theory, optimization and machine learning, reinforcement learning, game-theory and networked / distributed systems (see [Research](research)).
+Our research incorporates elements from cybersecurity, control theory, optimization and machine learning, reinforcement learning, game-theory and networked / distributed systems.
+You can find an onverview of some of our research themes at [Research](research).

+### Scientific environment
-We are located at the Department of Information Technology, Uppsala University, Sweden.
-We exchange ideas and work with our colleagues from the several of the Department's research areas, namely [Cybersecurity](https://www.it.uu.se/research/cybersecurity), [AI](https://www.it.uu.se/research/artificial-intelligence), [Data Science](https://www.it.uu.se/research/data-science), and [Control Systems](https://www.it.uu.se/research/control-and-dynamical-systems), as well as with our neighboring Department of Electrical Engineering.
-We are also driving local research initiatives related to cybersecurity, through the [Graduate School in Cybersecurity](http://www.it.uu.se/research/research-arenas/security/graduate_school) and the [Cybersecurity Arena](http://www.it.uu.se/research/research-arenas/security).
+We are a dynamic research group at the [Department of Information Technology, Uppsala University](http://www.it.uu.se), Sweden.
+We exchange ideas and work with our colleagues from the several of the Department's research areas, namely [Cybersecurity](https://www.it.uu.se/research/cybersecurity), [AI](https://www.it.uu.se/research/artificial-intelligence), [Data Science](https://www.it.uu.se/research/data-science), and [Control Systems](https://www.it.uu.se/research/control-and-dynamical-systems).
+We also have ongoing collaborations with our neighboring Department of Electrical Engineering.
+We are driving local research initiatives related to cybersecurity, through the [Graduate School in Cybersecurity](http://www.it.uu.se/research/research-arenas/security/graduate_school) and the [Cybersecurity Arena](http://www.it.uu.se/research/research-arenas/security).

  **We are looking for driven new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/openings) **!**

+### Our support
 We are grateful for funding from [Uppsala University](www.it.uu.se), [VR](www.vr.se) ([Starting Grant](https://www.vr.se/english/applying-for-funding/calls/2018-03-07-starting-grant-within-natural-and-engineering-sciences.html) and [Project in Societal Security](https://www.vr.se/english/applying-for-funding/decisions/2021-08-25-project-grant-for-research-into-societal-security.html)), and from an [SSF Future Research Leaders Grant](https://strategiska.se/en/research/ongoing-research/framtidens-forskningsledare-7/).

 <div class="row">